Yaakulya248/yaakulya248.github.io/_posts/2023-05-07-working-with-image.md

 <figcaption style="text-align: center;">Data Table after Image Embedding containing 2048 attributes from the vector representation of the deep neural network.</figcaption>
 </figure>

-## Hierarchical Clustering:
+## Hierarchical Clustering: Examples of visual repeptitions across databanks

-- ### Example 1:
+### Example 1: The obvious ones

 <figure>
 <img src="/assets/orange/14.png" style="width:200%; height:200%;"/>
 <figcaption style="text-align: center;">Visual similarities across image categories</figcaption>
 </figure>

+This particular piece from the dendrogram gives us a suitable sample to analyze as it contains both similarities/similar pictures within a dataset as well as across datasets.
+So much so as a matter of fact that the similar photos the algorithm seems to single from different datasets (*A Gulf of images* and *The Edge*) that upon close inspection it seems they might even be the picture of the exact same place, just from different viewing angles.

-- ### Example 2:
+### Example 2: The not so obvious ones

 <figure>
 <img src="/assets/orange/15.png" style="width:200%; height:200%;"/>
 <figcaption style="text-align: center;">Visual similarities across image categories</figcaption>
 </figure>

-This one in particular might be a bit off (as is the case for few values for any data analytics project) as the visual similarities or the congruent attributes of the images that made the system cluster them together might be immediately evident.
+This one in particular might be a bit off (as is the case for few values for any data analytics project) as the visual similarities or the congruent attributes of the images that made the system cluster them together might not be immediately evident.

+***

 That being said and done, now we move on to the next and final step of our project, that is creating a prediction model (based on previously generated image attributes) using **Confusion Matrix**.

 After constructing the matrix, we can cross examine each of the samples itself and get an idea of the effectiveness of the model and the overall quality of our custom dataset itself.

 ### Confusion Matrix:

- - Actual vs Predicted Values
- - Shows the number of instance of each combination

 Confusion matrix is a pretty straightforward concept: a square matrix that is constructed with the actual results (classes of each image) on the horizontal axis and the predicted results - the class of the image as perceived by the algorithm on the basis of its characteristics - on the vertical axis.